Guide for Authors

 The objective of JChPE is to provide constructive feedback on submitted papers and publish high-quality papers within a very short time.
 You may be requested by the Editor to submit a revision.
 Please submit the revised version of the manuscript at your earliest convenience to help us make the review process as short as possible.

-In terms of review, the policy of JChPE is to review all submitted articles in a double-blind method.
+In terms of review, JChPE's policy is to review all submitted articles using a double-blind method.
 It means neither authors nor reviewers know each other’s identities so that each manuscript would be reviewed fairly and independently.

 Reviewers